-Adding quality to urban environments- Dr. Gregor (Greg) H. Mews joined the School of Design at Queensland University of Technology as a Lecturer in Landscape Architecture.
+Adding quality to urban environments- Dr. Gregor (Greg) H. Mews joined the School of Design at Queensland University of Technology as a Lecturer and Study Area Coordinator in Landscape Architecture.

-His philosophy is based on social constructivism researching the nexus of human condition in relation to spatial practice, sustainable and healthy development with humanities collective bio-history in mind.
-Greg uses a range of mixed- research methods to make a difference in the real world internationally.
+His philosophy is transcending boundaries by shifting the paradigm from representational to performative understanding of the human condition through agential realism in relation to spatial practice, sustainable and healthy development with humanities collective bio-history in mind.
+Greg uses a range of mixed- research methods, including post- qualitative, to make a difference in the real world internationally.
 Growing up in Germany, living in the US and working as an artist, urban planner and design practitioner in Colombia, Kazakhstan, Germany, Netherlands and in Australia defined and shaped his thinking.
 Greg obtained his urban and regional planning degrees at the Technical University of Berlin, Germany, and Environmental Design degree from the University of Canberra, Australia.

 Greg holds an honorary adjunct position at the Health Research Institute at the University of Canberra and is on the Advisory Board for Research into Practice of The Journal for Public Space.
 He lectures regularly at Technical University of Berlin (Germany), Yale University (USA), University of Canberra (Australia), University of Kassel (Germany) and University of NSW (Australia).
 Greg has received several high profile research scholarships, nine work-related awards and completed his PhD on the production of space and play.